dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 ## Incorrect assumptions when adding digital data packages

-[WHO packages](https://dhis2.org/who/) may add a significant amount of duplicate metadata to a system.
+[Standards-based packages](https://dhis2.org/who/) may add a significant amount of duplicate metadata to a system.
 As an example, packages solely use indicators on their dashboard.
 These indicators may be duplicates of existing data elements.
 In addition, if items in an existing system populated with existing metadata are not matched before a WHO package is imported, then this may result in duplicate items (such as category options, option sets, etc.) being created during the import.

-As a general rule, when importing a WHO package, try to re-use as much existing metadata as possible.
+As a general rule, when importing a standards-based package, try to re-use as much existing metadata as possible.
 This will likely involve editing the json file for the package prior to importing it so that IDs in the import file match existing IDs in the system you are importing to.

 For the dashboards, the duplicate indicators may not be problematic, particularly if they are grouped together correctly.
 This should be judged on a case-by-case basis to determine their impact on the system prior to importing the package.